caenrigen/vscode-jupytext-sync/README.md

 You can install this extensions by searching for "Jupytext Sync" in the Extensions Marketplace within the IDE.

+The extention is available on both [Microsoft VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=caenrigen.jupytext-sync) and on the [Open VSX Registry](https://open-vsx.org/extension/caenrigen/jupytext-sync) in case you are using an alternative VSCode-based IDE like [VSCodium](https://vscodium.com).

 Alternatively, you can install it directly by downloading the `.vsix` file from the release page on the GitHub and drag-and-drop it in your VSCode-based IDE.
 This has the downside that you will not be notified about available updates.

 ## Features